Serving as Good Stewards of our Environment and Natural Resources

 As an agricultural-based company, Constellation Brands relies on water, land and other resources for our continued growth and success.
 In order to safeguard natural resources, we are committed to serving as good stewards of the environment by ensuring that our facilities operate sustainably and by putting measures in place to help reduce our use of precious natural resources.
 Beyond our operations, this focus on sustainability is also critical to the people, communities, and environments where we operate.

-Between the period Fiscal Year 2023 and Fiscal Year 2025 we are targeting to restore approximately 1.1 billion gallons of water withdrawals from critical watersheds, while improving accessibility and quality of water for our communities where we operate.
+Between fiscal year 2023 and fiscal year 2025, we are targeting to restore approximately 1.1 billion gallons of water withdrawals from local watersheds, while improving accessibility and quality of water for our communities where we operate.
 To achieve our ambitions, we have established and are implementing a three-year strategy and operating plans focused on water efficiency, watershed restoration, and water accessibility and quality that considers the needs of local communities, while maintaining focus on operational improvements that align with the unique aspects of each production process.

 Our Operating divisions are contributing to our total company targets by leaning into the components of our strategy that best meet the needs of communities they operate in while maintaining focus on operational improvements that align with the unique aspects of each production process.
 Here’s how our divisions are turning the strategy into practice.